nuxeo/doc.nuxeo.com-content/src/studio/nuxeo-studio/working-in-view-designer/ui-designer.md

 - **Page**: Uses the document page template to create a tab displaying information that you want and that are related to documents.
 - **Listing**: Uses the element `nuxeo-result-view` in the main view.
 You can use it to display custom document listings using a page provider.

 ## Drawer

+Allows you to create left menu items and main menu pages customize your drawer menu.

 - **Left Menu Items**: From generic pages to new search forms or browse pages with determined root path.
 These will add a new left menu item.